erosDiffusion/ComfyUI-ErosDiffusion-ControlnetMaps/README.md

 - `auto` mode detects existing map types and only runs connected preprocessors when needed.
 - `generate_all` option to batch-save all connected preprocessors and the original image.
 - Tagging: comma-separated `tags` input is persisted to a lightweight metadata DB for later retrieval and UI updates.
-- Browser node returns both image and alpha mask (if present) for quick selection.
+- Browse and search the nodes by tag or type and easily select the image for reuse.

 ## Nodes